XxHundredShellsxX/cscb20-a3/README.md

 important dates.

 ## Required Software
-- MySQL IDE
+- MySQL
 - Server Environment such as MAMP
-- Text Editor

 ## Getting Started
-Run all the queries in sql/data.sql to
+Run all the queries in sql/data.sql

-Use a text editor and configure auth/config.php so that it has the correct server, username, and password
+Configure auth/config.php so that it has the correct server, username, and password
 ```
  define('DB_SERVER', 'localhost');
  define('DB_USERNAME', 'root');